gsiemon/galaxy_classification_guide/README.md

 - The notebook includes a cell to download the first N spectra using `plate`, `mjd`, and `fiberid` into `input/spectra/`.
 - It then plots a few spectra using `astropy.io.fits` to read common SDSS formats (prefers table HDUs with `loglam`/`flux`, falls back to image HDUs with `COEFF0/COEFF1`).

-Tips:
-- Spectra URLs in the example target the SDSS DR14 “lite” paths.
-If a URL returns 404, skip or adjust the base URL to a matching DR for your rows.
-- Be gentle with external services.
-Keep download limits small (e.g., 10–50) while testing.

 ### Troubleshooting
 - “File not found”: confirm your CSV is named `DATA7901_DR19.csv` and placed under `input/tables/`.